webscreens/screen-enumeration/security_and_privacy.md

 ## 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-This API proposes exposing the following properties for each of the displays (physical or virtual) connected to the device:
+This API proposes exposing some additional properties for each of the displays connected to the device; see Section 2.1 for a complete list.
-* color depth
-* width and height of the entire display
-* width and height of the part of the display that the window may occupy (i.e. excludes space occupied by system UI)
-  * NOTE: The available width/height may indirectly expose the operating system.
-* orientation
-* smallest x-,y-coordinates of this display (relative to entire screen space)
-  * NOTE: The overall layout of a multi-monitor setup can be deduced by mapping out each display by its coordinates in the screen space.
-* smallest x-,y-coordinates of this display that the window may occupy (relative to entire screen space)
-* scaling factor
-* name
-  * NOTE: The default display name usually exposes the display's make/model.
-* whether the display is the primary display
-* whether the display is internal (built-in) or external

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device?